msg-CareerPaths/angular-training/chapters/opt-500-component-library-development.md

 ## Online Shop:

 > Add some of the UI elements from the Online Shop into a component library and publish it
+>
 > - Create another folder & project for the component library
->  - Add some of the component into the library
+> - Add some of the components into the library
 > - Add Storybook to visualize the components
 > - Publish it to npm
 > - Add the newly published components to your frontend